almightycouch/twittex/README.md

 end
 ```

-  2. Ensure twittex is started before your application:
+Ensure Twittex is started before your application:

 ```elixir
 def application do